-Other non-interest income primarily includes income on bank owned life insurance contracts, letter of credit fees and gains on sale of loans held for sale, none of which are within the scope of ASC 606.
+Other non-interest income primarily includes income on bank owned life insurance contracts, letter of credit fees and gains on sale of loans held for sale.

 Income Taxes

 Income tax expense is the total of the current year income tax due or refundable and the change in deferred tax assets and liabilities.
 Deferred tax assets and liabilities are the expected future tax amounts for the temporary differences between carrying amounts and tax bases of assets and liabilities, computed using enacted tax rates.
 A valuation allowance, if needed, reduces deferred tax assets to the amount expected to be realized.